-While I didn’t always fit in at school, I grew up in an alternative community that always made me feel at home.
-The first generation in our community consists of baby boomers who went back to the land in the 1970s and formed a natural foods co-op—according to some, because my mother placed an ad in Mother Earth News.
-These folks are like aunts and uncles to me, and the kids I grew up with are like my cousins.
+While I didn’t always fit in at school where I grew up, in rural West Michigan, I never lacked for friends, because I also grew up in an alternative community, which started as a natural foods co-op.
+The first generation of our co-op consists of baby boomers who went “back to the land” in the 1970s; these people are like aunts and uncles to me, and the kids I grew up with are like my cousins.
 They’re the reason you’ll find all sorts of alternative communities in my stories, full of dreamers and makers and builders and wild children making forts in the woods.

-Later in life, I found other tribes—first at the Interlochen Arts Academy, where I studied creative writing, and later at Prescott College in Arizona, where I moved for undergrad.
-Both of them are very special, very weird schools, and I’m immensely grateful to the mentors and classmates I found there (among them Jack Driscoll, K.L.
-Cook, and Melanie Bishop).
+Later in life, I found other tribes—first at the Interlochen Arts Academy in northern Michigan, where I studied creative writing, and later at Prescott College for the Liberal Arts, the Environment, and Social Justice in Prescott, Arizona.
+Both of these are very special, very weird schools, and I’m grateful to the mentors and kindred spirits I found there.

-When I moved to the Southwest for college, I fell in love with the Arizona high country—the moods of the land, the seasons, the mountains, the history, the people—and to this day, this part of the world remains one of the strongest influences on my fiction.
-This was also the place where, in the late nineties, I met and joined a group of circus performers, with whom I traveled the country on a gypsy school bus and saw many unlikely things.
+In undergrad, I fell in love with the Arizona high country, and to this day, this part of the world remains a strong influence on my fiction.
+This was also the place where, in the late nineties, I met and joined a group of circus performers, with whom I traveled the country with a gypsy caravan and saw many unlikely things.

 Naturally, the only thing I could do with any of this was to write stories.